-THE CREAT WESTERN, DIMBULA.
+DIMBULA.

-communication; the railway runs right through it, winding about its mountain sides for twenty miles and reaching the elevation of five thousand feet; while splendid roads penetrate its various divisions.
-One of these known as the Agra Patnas is second to none for its complete combination of all the characteristics of climate and soil that have been found suitable for the production of the highest class of Ceylon Tea.
-It has what is known as a perfect
+Dimbula is the largest of all the tea districts, and contains estates to the aggregate extent of fifty thousand acres.
+It is well served with means of communication; the railway runs right through it, winding about its mountain sides for twenty miles, and reaching the elevation of five thousand feet; while splendid roads penetrate its various divisions.
+One of these, known as the Agra Patnas, is second to none for its complete combination of all the characteristics of climate and soil that have been found suitable for the production of the highest class of Ceylon Tea.
+It has what is known as a perfect tea-climate; and the formation of the hills ensures freedom from damage by wind, which in many districts is a danger that has to be combated by the growth of extensive belts of grevilleas and gums for shelter.
+I do not say that none are necessary in the Agras, but fewer than in more exposed country.
+The climate of Dimbula, especially in

-1;6
+THE GREAT WESTERN, DIMBULA

 LINDULA.

-tea-climate; and the formation of the hills ensures freedom from damage by wind, which in many districts is a danger that has to be combated by the growth of extensive belts of grevilleas and gums for shelter.
-I do not say that none are necessary in the Agras but fewer than in more exposed country.
-The climate of Dimbula especially in the Lindula and Agra Patnas divisions is as near perfection as
+LOGIE ESTATE, LINDULA

+the Lindula and Agra Patnas divisions, is as near perfection as need be desired.
+Its average shade temperature is about 65° Fahr., and it may be said that the variation is from 55° to 70°.
+The rainfall is about one hundred inches for the year, and is fairly distributed.
+After warning, by the gradual increase in the density of the vapours, it descends in true tropical fashion, with long intervals of sunshine between the storms.

+To visit the Agras we leave the railway at Tala-

+TALAWAKELLE.

-LOGIE ESTATE, LINDULA need be desired.
-Its average shade temperature is about 65° Fahr. and it may be said that the variation is from 55° to 70° .
-The rainfall is about one hundred inches for the year and is fairly distributed.
-After warning, by the gradual increase in the density of the vapours, it descends in true tropical fashion with long intervals of sunshine between the storms.
-To visit the Agras we leave the railway at Talawakelle where a good road passes through the fine subdivision of Lindula for about five miles and thence for twelve miles through the Agra district at the end of which we reach Diyagama the utmost estate and one of the finest in Ceylon.
-First of all Talawakelle Bazaar will arrest our attention; for it is one of the liveliest of native trading quarters.
-Here the labourers, men, women, and children of a hundred estates, are supplied with their luxuries which consist chiefly of trinkets, sweets, curry stuffs and cloths of many colours which without any tailoring, serve them as wearing apparel.
-Here, too, the native rice-contractors have their stores which are of no small importance in a country where the soil is cultivated only for the production of an export luxury and the food of the labourer is an imported article.
+wakelle, where a good road passes through the fine sub-district of Lindula for about five miles, and thence for twelve miles through the Agra district, at the end of which we reach Diyagama, the utmost estate and one of the finest in Ceylon.

+First of all Talawakelle Bazaar will arrest attention; for it is one of the liveliest of native trading quarters.
+Here the labourers, men, women, and children, of a hundred estates are supplied with their luxuries, which consist chiefly of trinkets, sweets, curry stuffs, and cloths of many colours which, without any tailoring, serve them as wearing apparel.
+Here, too, the native rice-contractors have their stores, which are of no small importance in a country where the soil is cultivated only for the production of an export luxury, and the food of the labourer is an imported article.
 We notice also in this busy native town long rows of sheds and stations for the hundreds of humped bulls that do the work of transport for the whole of the Lindula and Agra districts.
-Loads TRANSPORT CATTLE.
+Loads of tea are always to be seen in course of transit to the railway, drawn by pairs of these fine beasts of burden.
+The subject whose special portrait is here given is a good specimen of the Mysore breed, enjoying his bath by the wayside.
+The curious brands upon his skin, which seem to be the result of unnecessary cruelty, are probably intended to have a decorative effect, but in some cases such treatment is begun as a remedy for lameness or rheumatism, and afterwards continued for ornament.
+The Tamil characters on his shoulder, Navena Rena (Anglice N. R.), are the initials of the owner.
+A pair of such animals would draw more than a ton of tea up the steep incline by the mere pressure of their humps against a huge crossbar resting upon their necks and attached in the centre to the pole of the cart.
+In the days of coffee

-RESTING PLACE FOR TRANSPORT CATTLE.
+RESTING PLACE FOR TRANSPORT CATTLE